banisterious/obsidian-oneirometrics/docs/ISSUES.md

 - Improved state restoration
 - Added state cleanup on unload

+### Consolidated all component stylesheets back into `styles.css` for production, with section-based organization and extensive use of CSS variables.
+Component stylesheets were used temporarily during refactoring for clarity and modularity.

 ## Date Parsing Improvements
 - Fixed date parsing to handle multiple formats:
   - Journal entry format (e.g., "Monday, January 6")